Datadog

 system.mem.used | The amount of RAM in use |

-Within Datadog, you can see the metrics on any dashboard or metrics explorer page.
-You will be able to filter metrics by the database-id
+You can view reported metrics from any Datadog dashboard or metrics explorer page.
+You can filter metrics by the database-id

-At the moment, Render only supports TCP log forwarding with TLS, so check the Datadog docs to confirm if TCP log forwarding is supported for your site.
+Check the Datadog docs to confirm whether TCP log forwarding is supported for your site.

 Datadog Site | Endpoint |